Horbenkodev/hugo-blog/content/posts/top-ai-agent-development-companies/index.md

 ![](7-2-.png)

 Deviniti closely cooperates with customers in the finance, banking, and legal sectors, which are strictly regulated.
-That’s why the team deeply understands the existing compliance constraints and knows how to address the existing issues.
-That’s a huge advantage for any AI deployment where regulation is a concern.
+That's why the team deeply understands the existing compliance constraints and knows how to address the existing issues.
+That's a huge advantage for any AI deployment where regulation is a concern.

 Many companies in regulated industries worry about sending data to external clouds or third-party platforms.
 To minimize potential risks, Deviniti offers self-hosted deployments, which helps to increase trust and privacy.
-However, it’s vital to remember that self-hosted deployments and integrations with internal enterprise systems are complex and require additional time and resources.
+However, it's vital to remember that self-hosted deployments and integrations with internal enterprise systems are complex and require additional time and resources.

 ### ELEKS

 ELEKS is a global software engineering and consulting firm, founded in 1991.

-The company’s service portfolio is wide.
+The company's service portfolio is wide.
 It provides AI and data science, custom software development, product design, cybersecurity services, and others.
 Agentic AI development is one of the directions that ELEKS works in.

 ![](10.png)